jeremenichelli/personal-site/posts/2015-06-11-whats-in-your-head.md

 Last year there was a move impulsed mostly by Google devs and their web standars to provide to the user the web site with a **content** first approach.
 This means that while adding a link tag with a stylesheet in the past was not wrong, it's now seen as a bad practice because your blocking content renderization.

 To solve this, put the most critical CSS rules in a style tag, also called **above the fold** styles, and load the rest of the rules by adding the stylesheet using Javascript.
-The incredible guys from Filament Group have a small script to achieve this called <a href="https://github.com/filamentgroup/loadCSS" target="_blank">loadCSS</a> which I suggest you dig in.
+The incredible guys from Filament Group have a small script to achieve this called [loadCSS](//github.com/filamentgroup/loadCSS) which I suggest you dig in.

 ### Other content